 - 1. Medical Appointments for the employee or family member - 2.
 School events (this does not include regular, recurring events, such as volunteering as a classroom aid) - 3.
 Weddings or funerals - 4.
 Care of family members (including child care conflicts) - 5.
-Other personal matter such as banking, insurance, wellness matters(this does not include time for which the employee may receive compensation in the form of goods, fees, salary or other payments from a third party)
+Other personal matter such as banking, insurance, wellness matters(this does not include time for which the employee may receive compensation in the form of goods, fees, salary or other payments from a third party) - 6.
+Professional development such as continuing education credits or the studying and testing for obtaining or maintaining career-related certifications, seminars, lectures, conferences, or other professional development opportunities that are not offered or required by the State.
+Incidental Flextime taken for this purpose does not take the place of job-specific and State-required or -offered training and shall not be used in lieu of any leave approved under the provision of Article 19.

 Implementation of this section includes the expectation that there will be no reduction in the total productive hours.
-This section may not be used if the employee has flextime credits under the provisions of Article 7.14.
+This section may not be used if the employee has flextime credits under the provisions of Article 7.
 This section is not subject to the grievance procedure.
 Approval of time off requested under this article shall not be unreasonably denied.

-ARTICLE 8 - Leave
+ARTICLE 8 Leave

-8.1 - Rate of Accrual.
+8.1 Rate of Accrual

-All full-time employees holding permanent, probationary or provisional status employed before July 1, 2013 shall accrue personal leave as follows:
+All leave-eligible full-time employees in the bargaining unit employed before July 1, 2013 shall accrue personal leave as follows:

 Years of Service Hours Per Pay Period

-0 - 2 8
+0 - 2 7:23

-2 - 5 9
+2 - 5 8:19

-5 - 10 10
+5 - 10 9:14

-10 + 12
+10 + 11:05